hvardhan20/phone-finder/README.md

 ![Alt text](./loss.svg)

+## Why use pre-trained models?

+Imagine two people, Mr. Couch Potato and Mr. Athlete.
+They sign up for soccer training at the same time.
+Neither of them has ever played soccer and the skills like dribbling, passing, kicking etc. are new to both of them.

+Mr. Couch Potato does not move much, and Mr. Athlete does.
+That is the core difference between the two even before the training has even started.
+As you can imagine, the skills Mr. Athlete has developed as an athlete (e.g. stamina, speed and even sporting instincts ) are going to be very useful for learning soccer even though Mr. Athlete has never trained for soccer.

+Mr. Athlete benefits from his pre-training.

+The same holds true for using pre-trained models in Neural Networks.
+A pre-trained model is trained on a different task than the task at hand but provides a very useful starting point because the features learned while training on the old task are useful for the new task.

 ## Running the tests - Predictions

 After the model is trained, the new model file path is automatically updated in the `./config/params.json`.